Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Summary

 \section{Summary}

 In this work, we have measured the conditional luminosity functions (CLFs) of central and satellite galaxies, separately for red and blue populations, over the redshift range $0<z<1$ and across halo masses $10^{12}M_\odot\lesssim M_\mathrm{h}\lesssim10^{15}M_\odot$.
-By combining the DESI SV3 spectroscopic group catalog with deep HSC PDR3 imaging, we reach unprecedented depths—$M_\mathrm{r}\approx-15$ at $0.2\leqslant z<0.5$ and $M_\mathrm{r}\approx-17$ at $0.5\leqslant z<1.0$—enabling the first robust characterization of the faint end of the CLF at intermediate redshift.
+By combining the DESI SV3 spectroscopic group catalogue with deep HSC PDR3 imaging, we reach unprecedented depths—$M_\mathrm{r}\approx-15$ at $0.2\leqslant z<0.5$ and $M_\mathrm{r}\approx-17$ at $0.5\leqslant z<1.0$—enabling the first robust characterization of the faint end of the CLF at intermediate redshift.
 Our main findings are summarized as follows:

 \begin{enumerate} \item Our CLF measurements extend $\sim5$ mag fainter than previous studies based solely on spectroscopic members, while showing excellent agreement with shallower measurements in the overlapping luminosity range.
-This demonstrates the power of combining deep photometric data with precise spectroscopic group catalogs.
+This demonstrates the power of combining deep photometric data with precise spectroscopic group catalogues.

-\item A clean bimodality in rest-frame $(g-z)$ color persists up to $z\sim1$, allowing a robust separation of galaxies into red (quiescent) and blue (star-forming) populations.
+\item A bimodal distribution in rest-frame $(g-z)$ colour persists up to $z\sim1$, allowing a robust separation of galaxies into red (quiescent) and blue (star-forming) populations.
 At fixed luminosity, both populations become systematically bluer toward higher redshift, consistent with passive evolution of the underlying stellar populations.

 \item Blue satellite CLFs are well described by a single Schechter function with a nearly universal slope $-1.25\lesssim\alpha\lesssim-1.2$, independent of halo mass and redshift.
 In contrast, red satellite CLFs exhibit a pronounced faint-end upturn in all halo mass and redshift bins, with a steep faint-end slope $-1.8\lesssim\alpha_\mathrm{f}\lesssim-1.7$ that shows no significant evolution.
 This indicates that the low-mass end of the cluster red sequence was already largely in place by $z\sim1$.